 The Magic of Hekate

 Her devotees have always approached her with respect and focus, honoring her with offerings at crossroads, altars, or entrances.
 Dogs, torches, keys, and serpents often mark her presence, symbols of loyalty, illumination, passage, and hidden power.
+Dogs are guardians and psychopomps, torches are instruments of discernment, keys are emblems of access and passage, serpents are living metaphors of renewal, instinct, and hidden knowledge.
+Together, they form a language of power that speaks to orientation, to knowing where one stands, and which direction the soul is being invited to take.

 Hekate in Daily Practice